mabako/mta_json/README.md

 ## TODOs

-* Special care should be taken with the default POST method, there currently is no way to set a CSRF-Token.
-This can be worked around by using:

-  <pre>skip_before_filter :verify_authenticity_token, :only => :your_method</pre>

-* running rails behind a proxy/load balancer and IP resolution?
+* running rails behind a proxy/load balancer and IP resolution together with the whitelist?